buildpacks/rfcs/text/0000-dockerfiles.md

 [alternatives]: #alternatives

 - Stackpacks
-- "Stackpacks-lite" -- Instead of `.buildpacks`, have hooks participate in buildpack detection (provide-only, must come first)
-- Use directories for hooks: `/cnb/hooks.d/app.build.Dockerfile.out` -> `/cnb/hooks.d/app/build.Dockerfile.out`
+- Previous versions of this RFC that don't interact with the buildpack API.

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions